lealre/crud-rental-properties/README.md

 <img src="media/demo.gif" width = 1000 />

+The project was built in a way where three services communicate with each other separately: database, backend, and frontend.
+Docker Compose was used to orchestrate the containers, allowing the frontend to communicate with the backend through the API once each one is running in independent containers.

-Due to cost considerations, the EC2 instance was terminated, and the project is no longer available online, although you can run it locally by following the steps in [how to run this project](##How-to-run-this-project).
+Due to cost considerations, the EC2 instance was terminated, and the project is no longer available online, although you can run it locally by following the steps in [how to run this project](##How-to-run-this-project-locally-with-Docker).

 ## How it Works